cdamore/FlapPyBird-1/README.md

 Genetic Algorithm on FlappyBird game.
 Made using [python-pygame][1].
 Forked original game from [sourabhv][2].

 ### Implementation
-When the first round starts ,10 birds each follow a differnt randomly initialized neural network to determine when to flap.
-The inputs to the neural network are:
+When the first round starts, 10 birds each follow a differnt randomly initialized neural network to determine when to flap.
+The inputs to the neural networks are:
 1) The horizontal distance from the bird to the nearest pipe.
 2) The vertical distance from the bird to the middle of the next gap (between the upper and lower pipes).